Introduction to Node Running

 How do we protect node runners?

 There are some countries that restrict internet access to their citizens.
 Your residential IP will open borders for those connecting to them.
-People will be able to unlock streaming services based on your region and other blocked content.
+People will be able to unlock streaming and scrapping services based on your region and other blocked content.

 Exit node guidance